NathalyCavalcante/NathalyCavalcante/README.md

 ### Hi there, I'm Nathaly Cavalcante 👋
-I'm a front-end web development student, coffee and cat lover, and I'm currently learning ReactJS.
+I'm a web development student, coffee and cat lover, and I'm currently learning ReactJS.

 > “For the things we have to learn before we can do them, we learn by doing them.” ― Aristotle